 - Sign up to receive email updates about this project and other Seattle area topics.

-In summer 2014, crews will replace hundreds of concrete panels and grind out cracks and bumps on I-5 between Northeast 117th Street near Northgate and SR 104 in Mountlake Terrace.
+In summer 2014, crews replaced 277 concrete panels on I-5 between Northeast 117th Street near Northgate and SR 104 in Mountlake Terrace.
+Panel replacement work will be followed by grinding all the lanes to smooth bumps, remove wheel ruts and provide a better surface with increased traction.
 The work will help extend the life of the road and improve driver safety.